bionitio-team/bionitio/README.md

 Bionitio is intended to be a simple prototypical bioinformatics tool that is easy to understand and modify.
 Therefore it has only minimal functionality; just enough to demonstrate all the key features of a real bioinformatics command line program without becoming distracted by unnecessary complexity.

 If you use bionitio as the starting point for a new project we expect that you will rewrite it to implement your own desired functionality.
-However, much of the boilerplate will already be provided for you, such that modifying the program should be significantly easier than starting from scratch.
+However, much of the boilerplate is already provided for you, such that modifying the program should be significantly easier than starting from scratch.

-The program reads one or more input FASTA files.
-For each file it computes a variety of simple statistics, and then prints a summary output.
+All implementations of bionitio implement the same functionality and provide the same command line interface.

-Specific details of bionitio's behaviour can be found in the README files for each of the implementations.
+Specific details of bionitio's behaviour, usage, and installation, can be found in the README for each implementation.

-Basic features of the tool include:
+Key features of the tool include:

-* Command line argument parsing.
+* Command line argument parsing and usage information.
-* Reading input from files or optionally from standard input.
+* Reading input from multiple files or optionally from standard input.
 * The use of library code for parsing a common bioinformatics file format (FASTA).
-* Optional logging.
+* Progress and error logging.
 * Defined exit status values.
-* A test suite (unit tests and integration testing).
+* A test suite (unit testing and integration testing).
 * A version number.
 * Standardised software building and packaging using programming language specific mechanisms.
 * A standard open-source software license.
 * User documentation.
 * Code documentation.

-Where possible we have tried to follow the recommended conventions for programming style for each implementation language.
+Where possible we follow the recommended conventions for programming style for each implementation language.

 # License